Forestdale, Queensland: Education

 There are no schools in Forestdale.
-The nearest primary schools are in neighbouring Boronia Heights and nearby Regents Park and Browns Plains.
-The nearest secondary schools are Forest Lake State High School (in Forest Lake), Stretton State College (in Stretton), Browns Plains State High School (in Browns Plains) and Park Ridge State High School (in Park Ridge).
+The nearest government primary schools are in neighbouring Boronia Heights and nearby Regents Park and Browns Plains.
+The nearest government secondary schools are Forest Lake State High School (in Forest Lake), Stretton State College (in Stretton), Browns Plains State High School (in Browns Plains) and Park Ridge State High School (in Park Ridge).

 Greenwood Lakes

 The Greenwood Lakes wetland with high conservation values is found in Forestdale.
 Visitors to the park may undertake bushwalking, walk the dog, bird watching and use the picnic tables, boardwalk and viewing platform provided.
-A large lakes and terraced banks along Oxley Creek were created by commercial sand extraction operations in the area.
+A large lake and terraced banks along Oxley Creek were created by commercial sand extraction operations in the area.